bunchopunch/API-Documantation-Template/README.md

 All of that said, if you're new to documenting APIs, have a large API, or are looking for a long term solution, be aware that something like this may not be the ideal.
 Investigating projects such as [Swagger](http://swagger.io/) and [I/O Docs.](http://www.mashery.com/product/io-docs) may be prove to be worthwhile.

 #Cloning
-You can clone a copy of this wiki by using the following.
+If you'd like to clone a copy of this wiki, it can be done with the following command.

 `git clone https://github.com/bunchopunch/API-Documantation-Template.wiki.git`